korpling/pepperModules-TEIModules/README.md

 <a name="tt"></a>
 ### TEIImporter.token.tokenize

-Do you want the tokenizer to tokenize text?
 This option is useful, if your TEI document contains sections of text that are not tokenized.
-Using the tokenizer will slow the processing by a considerable amout of time.
+By default text is not tokenized.
+Using the tokenizer will slow the processing by a considerable amount of time.

 <a name="ttl"></a>
 ### TEIImporter.token.tokenize.lang